govhealth/PostpartumTOC/input/pagecontent/guidance.md

 - Guidelines: There are a number of organizations which define the postpartum period with varying length of time.
 This IG recommends the [CMS Medicaid definition](https://www.medicaid.gov/federal-policy-guidance/downloads/postpartum-ext-faqs.pdf) of one year after the patient's delivery.

 - Clinical Care: The period of time considered postpartum may be related to the care provider, practice, or health systems workflow.
-Implementers **SHOULD** consider this definition if postpartum care is delivered during a period less than or greater one year.
+Implementers **SHOULD** consider this definition if postpartum care is delivered during a period less than or greater than one year.
 Please see the Delivery Encounters guidance section that may assist implementers in defining visits and associated with the patient's episode of care.

 - Referenced Implementation Guides: This implementation guide references several other IGs which provide guidance on definitions of perinatal periods.
 Implementers **SHALL** implement a single time definition across all resources and mappings.